Electronic Lab Notebook and GLP (Good Laboratory Practice) Compliance

 - The study director is assigned as the project/notebook owner in the ELN.

 - The Quality Assurance unit can have an overview of the ELN.

 - SOPs are accessed digitally and linked to digital instrument calibration data, all is digitally signed and checked.

-- Easy aggregation of data for the final report, no need for searching for raw data and intermediate results, as all are linked in the ELN workflow
+- Easy aggregation of information for the final report, no need for searching for raw data and intermediate results, as all are linked in the ELN workflow.

 To sum up, the control of access and linking of SOPs, protocols and results make ELNs useful for QA departments and enable quicker preparation of GLP related documentation.

 The protocol result and timeline facilitate creation of reports.
 This is possible because all data is stored digitally.
 Easy formatting and standardization templates are available to comply to GLP regulations and make your results work.